vineetha1996/kafka-evenodd/README.md

 # kafka-evenodd

-In this application i have taken maximum number as 50, minimum number as 10 and range as "max - min + 1".
+* In this application i have taken maximum number as 50, minimum number as 10 and range as "max - min + 1".
-Created random number: "rand = (int)(Math.random() * range) + min".
+* Created random number: "rand = (int)(Math.random() * range) + min".

-This app will let us know wether the randomly generated integer is even or odd.
+* This app will let us know whether the randomly generated integer is even or odd.

 ## Prerequisities